OrchardCMS/OrchardDoc/docs/Documentation/Creating-global-ready-applications.markdown

 Assuming that you have the appropriate set of _.po_ files installed, applying a new culture has the effect of translating the text in the dashboard menu and UI text.
 The following illustration shows the effect of changing the culture to **fr-FR**.

+!!! note
-> Note: The translation files might not be complete.
+    The translation files might not be complete.

 ![](../Upload/screenshots_675/default_site_culture_fr_675.png)